A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: Introduction

 \section{Introduction}

-Many physical, technological, biological, financial, and social systems can be modeled as networks, which in their simplest form are represented as graphs \cite{Newman:2010ur}.
-A graph consists of a set of nodes that represent entities and a set of edges between pairs of nodes that represent interactions between those entities.
+One can model many physical, technological, biological, financial, and social systems as networks.
+The simplest type of network is a graph \cite{Newman2018}, which consists of a set of nodes (which represent entities) and a set of edges between pairs of nodes that encode interactions between those entities.
 One can consider either unweighted graphs or weighted graphs, in which each edge has a weight that quantifies the strength of the associated interaction.
-Edges can also have a direction to represent asymmetric interactions or a sign to differentiate between positive and negative interactions.
+Edges can also incorporate directions to represent asymmetric interactions or signs to differentiate between positive and negative interactions.

-Given a network representation of a system, it is often useful to apply a coarse-graining technique to investigate features that lie between those at the ``microscale'' (e.g., nodes, pairwise interactions between nodes, or local properties of nodes) and those at the ``macroscale'' (e.g., total edge weight, degree distribution, and mean clustering coefficient)~\cite{Porter2009, Fortunato2010}.
-One thereby studies ``mesoscale'' features such as community structure \cite{Porter2009}, core--periphery structure \cite{csermely2013}, role structure \cite{rossi2015}, or others.
-To make our discussions concrete, we focus primarily on community structure in this paper.
-We then briefly explain how our results also apply to other types of mesoscale structures in Section~\ref{sec:conclusion}.